How to Fix Taskbar Showing in Fullscreen

 Method 5.
 Turn off Visual Effects

 Windows incorporates several visual effects to make the interface more aesthetically appealing.
-If Windows visual effects cause the visible taskbar issue in full-screen, then you can disable them using the guide below.
+If Windows visual effects cause the visible taskbar issue in full-screen, you can disable them using the guide below.

 1. Right-click the Start Menu button and click Settings.